Digital Eye Strain

 Follow these helpful tips to ease your discomfort:

-• Position your screen an arm’s length away from your face.
+• Position your screen approximately an arm’s length away (28-32 inches) from your face.

 • Ensure your arms don’t rest on your keyboard.